Rondore/indexicon/README.md

 # About

 Indexicon is a tool to building an index of files in open directories (ODs).
-ODs are also known as *index of* webpages since they often have a page titile like *Index of "/"*.
+ODs are also known as *index of* webpages since they often have a page title like *Index of "/"*.
 ODs can contain all sorts of files

 # Installing